-Morton College utilizes Rave Mobile Safety for emergency notifications.
+Morton College utilizes RAVE Mobile Safety for emergency notifications.
 You can get emergency alerts from the College via text message, e-mail, and voice notification.
+The Informational Technology department uses your admissions or contact information to register you on RAVE.